Global Climate Agreements: Successes and Failures

 What are the alternatives to the Paris Agreement?

-But other experts foresee the most meaningful climate action happening outside of the Paris Agreement.
-Some experts call for the creation of a climate club—an idea championed by Yale University economist William Nordhaus—that would penalize countries that do not meet their obligations or do not join.
+Many experts foresee the most meaningful climate action happening outside of the Paris Agreement.
+Some call for the creation of a climate club—an idea championed by Yale University economist William Nordhaus—that would penalize countries that do not meet their obligations or do not join.
 Others propose new treaties [PDF] that apply to specific emissions or sectors to complement the Paris Agreement.